 #5 - You ARE using a decent quality barrel - your barrel is NOT damaged, scored, bent, bulged from overloading ammunition, worn out beyond use, or otherwise not in proper safe working condition.

-**In the case of an Open Class gun with a compensator - your machinist didn't swage internal rings into your barrel rifling as a result of his sloppy incompetent barrel threading work.
+#6 - Firearms with a compensator - Your machinist didn't swage internal rings into your barrel rifling as a result of his sloppy incompetent barrel threading work.

 If you're loading our bullets in your ammunition correctly and checking all your sizes properly, but you're having trouble getting your loaded ammunition to drop fully or loosely into your barrel chamber, the reason we've seen for that is that your barrel requires a smaller diameter bullet to allow your loaded rounds to drop and make that telltale "clink" sound.
 With our bullets, it's not the nose shape, it's the diameter you ordered is too large.
 This doesn't mean those slightly tighter rounds can't be fired, it just means they will be a little tighter in the rifling chamber throat area when fully chambered.
 We currently offer a (.355) diameter for all of our (9/38/357) bullets, a (.400) diameter for our 40 Cal and a (.451) diameter for all of our (45 Cal) bullets which will resolve this rarely encountered issue which only exists with certain tighter tolerance barrel chambers.

 We DO NOT recommend you use a (.357) or (.358) diameter bullet in any 9X19/9X21/9X23/9X25/38Super or 38Auto firearm, especially semi-automatic firearms, UNLESS that caliber firearm was specifically machined and designed for use with those two diameters.